 Technical Overview of the Flow Epoch Protocol

-If you haven't read the Introduction, please read that first.
+If you haven't read the staking introduction, please read that first.
 That document provides a non-technical overview of staking on Flow for all users and is a necessary prerequisite to this document.

 This document assumes you have some technical knowledge about the Flow blockchain and programming environment.